IPv6 Address Representation – An Exclusive Explanation

-The length of IPv6 addresses are 128 bits and represented as eight groups of four hexadecimal digits each, each group representing 16 bits.
-The address can be written both lowercase or in uppercase.
-The preferred format for writing an IPv6 address is x: x: x: x: x: x: x: x, where each “x” is the group of four hexadecimal digits and each group contains 16 bits.
+IPv6 addresses are 128 bits and represented as eight groups of four hexadecimal digits each, each group representing 16 bits.
+The address can be written in both lowercase and uppercase.
+The preferred format for writing an IPv6 address is x: x: x: x: x: x: x: x, where each “x” is a group of four hexadecimal digits, and each group contains 16 bits.
 The term used for a group is a hextet.
-So each “x” is a single hextet, 16 bits or four hexadecimal digits.
+So, each “x” is a single hextet, 16 bits, or four hexadecimal digits.

 Decimal | Binary | Hexadecimal |